zhaolanhuang/RIOT-ML/README.md

 ```
 For more information on this work, read this [publication](https://link.springer.com/content/pdf/10.1007/s12243-024-01041-5.pdf).

+- __2024-08-14__: We are thrilled to release the new feature [export standalone version](#export-standalone-version-for-models), feel free to try it out!
 # Get Source Code

 It is important to clone the submodules along, with `--recursive` option.